ballerina-platform/openapi-tools/module-ballerina-openapi/Package.md

     bal openapi -i hello.yaml
 ```

-This will generate a Ballerina service and client stub for the `hello.yaml` OpenAPI contract named `hello-service` and client named `hello-client`.
-The above command can be run from anywhere on the execution path.
+This will generate a Ballerina service and client stub for the `hello.yaml` OpenAPI contract named `hello-service
+` and client named `hello-client`.
+The above command can be run from within anywhere on the execution path.
 It is not mandatory to run it from inside the Ballerina project.

 Output: